Teliana Pereira

 Teliana Santos Pereira (born 20 July 1988) is a Brazilian former professional tennis player.

 On 19 April 2015, she became the first Brazilian in 27 years to win a title on the WTA Tour, beating Yaroslava Shvedova in Bogotá 7–6, 6–1.
-She achieved a singles ranking of world No. 48 in August 2015, after having won her second WTA title at Florianópolis by defeating German Annika Beck in three sets.
+She achieved a singles ranking of world No. 48 in August 2015, after having won her second career title at Florianópolis by defeating German Annika Beck, in three sets.

 On 19 October 2015, she reached her best singles ranking of world No. 43.
-Pereira won 22 singles and ten doubles titles on the ITF Circuit.
+Pereira won 22 singles and ten doubles titles on the ITF Women's Circuit.

-Playing for Brazil Fed Cup team, she has a win–loss record of 26–11 in international competition.
+Playing for Brazil Fed Cup team, she recorded a win–loss record of 26–11.

+She is the sister of the Brazilian tennis player José Pereira.

+She is currently married to the former Brazilian professional soccer player and club world champion Paulo André, with whom she has a son named Matteo.

 Early and personal life

 Teliana Pereira was born on 20 July 1988 in Águas Belas, and was coached by her brother, Renato.
 Pereira's parents are Jose, who worked at a sugar cane plantation, and Maria; she has three brothers and three sisters.
 At a very young age, her father moved to Curitiba, where he had two brothers, and once he got a job at a tennis academy, he arranged for the rest of the family to follow him.
 Everyone got work at the academy as well, with Teliana being a ball girl.
 Given the academy owner, Frenchman Didier Rayon, brought the Pereira children to the court whenever a student did not show up, Pereira started playing at age 8, and said that she already had grown an interest watching Renato play.
 One year later, she entered a tournament and won, making Rayon decide to become her coach.
 Pereira's favorite tournament is the French Open.
 Her childhood tennis idol was Gustavo Kuerten.
 Her favourite surface is clay.